 By providing the opportunity for connection through content, marketing sets the stage for this developing customer relationship with an introduction, rather than requiring the sales rep to show up for a blind date.
 In turn, this allows them to spend their time courting more qualified leads.

-Your brand reputation is a critical building block in establishing the trust your business needs to sustain growth.
-With the right support and collaboration, developing a brand identity helps to solidify your company's reputation.
+Brand reputation is a critical building block in growth strategies for manufacturing companies.
+Establishing trust is how your business sustains growth.
+With the right support and collaboration, developing an industrial brand identity helps to solidify your company's reputation and build that trust.
 This is an area in which marketing can really shine, giving your sales team a credible foundation to work from and making their job of finding qualified leads a lot easier.

 Clearly and consistently communicating your overarching brand promise can help to solidify loyalty with current customers and forge stronger connections with potential buyers.
 With a solid brand reputation in place, prospects will increasingly enter the process further down the funnel.
 Investing not only financial resources, but also time, into brand development can add more depth, breadth, and longevity to your company’s marketing efforts and shape perceptions that drive industrial buyers to your door.

-As communication in the digital age becomes more and more distributed, ensuring messaging alignment between all of your client-facing teams is vital.
+As communication in the digital age becomes more and more distributed, ensuring messaging alignment between all of your client-facing teams is vital to your manufacturing growth strategies.
 This alignment provides some expected outcomes, such as a more customer-focused industrial sales experience and smoother transitions between sales and marketing.
 But, did you realize that message alignment also creates internal efficiency as well?